BrandonTheQA/Fully-Compliant-Pipeline/docs/DATABASE_SETUP.md

 2. **Add New Secret**
    - Click **New repository secret**
    - Name: `SQL_SERVER_PASSWORD`
-   - Value: Enter your Azure SQL Database password (the password for `bgarlock`)
+   - Value: Enter your Azure SQL Database password (the password for the database user)
    - Click **Add secret**

+   **Note:** The username `bgarlock` shown in examples is for demonstration purposes only.
+Use your actual database credentials.

 3. **Verify Secret**
    - The secret should now appear in your secrets list